DamianMac/damianmac.github.io/_posts/2015-03-06-a-devops-bedtime-story.md

 A few years ago I was consulting inside a government department, I won't say who or why, but I had the opportunity to witness the following take place.

 This department had a very typical government process.
 Big releases were done quarterly, everything was released in one big hit because all the dependencies were intertwined.
 A release committee was needed to decide what would end up in the release and what wouldn't.
-Source code was branched.
-The development team handed a "release" to an operations team who would deploy it into a test environment with the help of a large word document.
-Then the test team would test it and generally there was a bit of back and forth.
+Source code was branched en-masse.
+The development team handed a "release" to an operations team who would deploy it into a test environment with the help of a large Word document.
+The test team would test it and generally there was a bit of back and forth over what was and wasn't a high severity defect.

 Eventually the ops team would deploy to production.
 These deployments were a big deal of course, involving out of hours work, documented mitigation and rollback plans and lots of signoff.

-It was pretty standard for government, everybody there thought they were doing a great job, they believed they ticked all the [ITIL](http://en.wikipedia.org/wiki/Information_Technology_Infrastructure_Library) boxes so the management were happy and nobody worried about the little details like the fact that what was delivered never really worked well.
-They all put it down to poor requirements specified by the "customer", and ignored the fact that the time frame for being asked for something and the time it was delivered was many many months.
+It was pretty standard for government, everybody there thought they were doing a great job, they believed they ticked all the [ITIL](http://en.wikipedia.org/wiki/Information_Technology_Infrastructure_Library) boxes so the management were happy.
+Nobody worried about the little details like the fact that what was delivered never really worked well.
+That was put down to poor requirements specification by the "customer" and everybody ignored the fact that the time frame between being asked for something and the time it was delivered was many many months.

-I was essentially labelled a dangerous heretic in that place because I suggested that so much time was being spent either manually doing things, or waiting for one team to pick it up and understand it after another team threw it over the wall.
-"We are doing important stuff here, we need PEOPLE to check this at every point.
-Developers can't be trusted to deploy things, we have deployment EXPERTS over here to MAKE SURE it's all perfect and documented" etc etc. You've probably heard the arguments before.
+I was labelled a dangerous heretic in that place because I suggested that way too much time was being spent either manually doing things, or waiting for another team to pick things up and understand them after they were thrown over the wall.

+<blockquote>"We are doing important stuff here, we need PEOPLE to check this at every point.
+Developers can't be trusted to deploy things, we have deployment EXPERTS over here to MAKE SURE it's all perfect and documented" etc etc.</blockquote>

+You've probably heard the arguments before.

 ## The day that it all went wrong ##